uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0005-defense-evasion.md

 ### T1578.004 - Modify Cloud Compute Infrastructure: Revert Cloud Instance

+Procedures:

+- An adversary may revert changes made to a cloud instance after they have performed malicious activities in attempt to evade detection and remove evidence of their presence.
+In highly virtualized environments, such as cloud-based infrastructure, this may be accomplished by restoring virtual machine (VM) or data storage snapshots through the cloud management dashboard or cloud APIs.
+Another variation of this technique is to utilize temporary storage attached to the compute instance.
+Most cloud providers provide various types of storage including persistent, local, and/or ephemeral, with the ephemeral types often reset upon stop/restart of the VM.

 ### T1578.005 - Modify Cloud Compute Infrastructure: Modify Cloud Compute Configurations

+Procedures:

+- Adversaries may modify settings that directly affect the size, locations, and resources available to cloud compute infrastructure in order to evade defenses.
+These settings may include service quotas, subscription associations, tenant-wide policies, or other configurations that impact available compute.
+Such modifications may allow adversaries to abuse the victim’s compute resources to achieve their goals, potentially without affecting the execution of running instances and/or revealing their activities to the victim.
+For example, cloud providers often limit customer usage of compute resources via quotas.
+Customers may request adjustments to these quotas to support increased computing needs, though these adjustments may require approval from the cloud provider.
+Adversaries who compromise a cloud environment may similarly request quota adjustments in order to support their activities, such as enabling additional Resource Hijacking without raising suspicion by using up a victim’s entire quota.
+Adversaries may also increase allowed resource usage by modifying any tenant-wide policies that limit the sizes of deployed virtual machines.
+Adversaries may also modify settings that affect where cloud resources can be deployed, such as enabling Unused/Unsupported Cloud Regions.

 ### T1599.001 - Network Boundary Bridging: Network Address Translation Traversal

+Procedures:

+- Adversaries may bridge network boundaries by modifying a network device’s Network Address Translation (NAT) configuration.
+Malicious modifications to NAT may enable an adversary to bypass restrictions on traffic routing that otherwise separate trusted and untrusted networks.
+Network devices such as routers and firewalls that connect multiple networks together may implement NAT during the process of passing packets between networks.
+When performing NAT, the network device will rewrite the source and/or destination addresses of the IP address header.
+Some network designs require NAT for the packets to cross the border device.
+A typical example of this is environments where internal networks make use of non-Internet routable addresses.
+When an adversary gains control of a network boundary device, they can either leverage existing NAT configurations to send traffic between two separated networks, or they can implement NAT configurations of their own design.
+In the case of network designs that require NAT to function, this enables the adversary to overcome inherent routing limitations that would normally prevent them from accessing protected systems behind the border device.
+In the case of network designs that do not require NAT, address translation can be used by adversaries to obscure their activities, as changing the addresses of packets that traverse a network boundary device can make monitoring data transmissions more challenging for defenders.
+Adversaries may use Patch System Image to change the operating system of a network device, implementing their own custom NAT mechanisms to further obscure their activities

 ### T1600.001 - Weaken Encryption: Reduce Key Space

+Procedures:

+- Adversaries may reduce the level of effort required to decrypt data transmitted over the network by reducing the cipher strength of encrypted communications.
+Adversaries can weaken the encryption software on a compromised network device by reducing the key size used by the software to convert plaintext to ciphertext (e.g., from hundreds or thousands of bytes to just a couple of bytes).
+As a result, adversaries dramatically reduce the amount of effort needed to decrypt the protected information without the key.
+Adversaries may modify the key size used and other encryption parameters using specialized commands in a Network Device CLI introduced to the system through Modify System Image to change the configuration of the device.

 ### T1600.002 - Weaken Encryption: Disable Crypto Hardware

+Procedures:

+- Adversaries disable a network device’s dedicated hardware encryption, which may enable them to leverage weaknesses in software encryption in order to reduce the effort involved in collecting, manipulating, and exfiltrating transmitted data.
+Many network devices such as routers, switches, and firewalls, perform encryption on network traffic to secure transmission across networks.
+Often, these devices are equipped with special, dedicated encryption hardware to greatly increase the speed of the encryption process as well as to prevent malicious tampering.
+When an adversary takes control of such a device, they may disable the dedicated hardware, for example, through use of Modify System Image, forcing the use of software to perform encryption on general processors.
+This is typically used in conjunction with attacks to weaken the strength of the cipher in software (e.g., Reduce Key Space).

 ### T1601.001 - Modify System Image: Patch System Image